AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

 ## Overview

 Each UXP plugin has one `manifest.json` file that describes the plugin.
-It contains a bunch of metadata like the name, version, icons, and entry points.
+It contains metadata such as the plugin's name, version, icons, and entry points.

 The manifest file also contains the permissions that the plugin requires.
 Most importantly, it